How to use this guidance

 You need to consider whether to continue using proactive action for example, to protect vulnerable tenants.

 Decisions to continue or suspend proactive action should be made on an assessment of risk and government advice.
+Read the guidance on going into other people’s homes.

 Support for landlords and tenants